robnolen/aws-security-workshops/forensics-wksp/docs/03-forensics-and-remediation.md

       AND regexp_like(responseelements, 'i-12345678901234567') limit 1;
 ```

-2. Identify if any other EC2 instances were launched with the same EC2 key-pair as the suspect EC2 instance:
+2. Identify if any other EC2 instances were launched with the same EC2 key-pair as the suspect EC2 instance.
+Replace the string "suspect-keypair" with the name of the EC2 key used by the suspect EC2 instance.

 ```sql
 SELECT *